RoboticMind/Gridcoin-Site/Wiki/FAQ.md

 The stake reward is calculated by two combined algorithms.

-`Proof of Stake rewards will give you 10 GRC for each block you stack`
+`Proof of Stake rewards will give you 10 GRC for each block you stake
 `Proof of Research rewards for BOINC contribution, though research activity.
 A PoR block is a combined payment 10 GRC and research reward.`

 ## The wallet says "Not Staking because you don't have mature coins" , how long does it take for coins to mature?